Skip to main content

 Examining the cognitive effects of cannabis on stress response

-The purpose of this study is to investigate the effects of cannabis in people who use recreational cannabis and meet criteria for heavy drinking.
-Investigators will examine the emotional and cognitive effects of cannabis oil on social and cognitive functioning.
+The purpose of this study is to investigate the effects of cannabis in people using recreational cannabis.
+This research will examine the cognitive and emotional effects of cannabis oil.

 Status